WHAT IS THE NCGLL?

 WHAT IF MY PROGRAM DOESN’T HAVE ENOUGH PLAYERS TO MAKE A TEAM THAT FITS IN ONE OF THOSE DIVISIONS?

-In an effort to help grow the game of lacrosse, the NCGLL will allow players to compete in divisions outside of the division they should be in according to birth date.
-Players may play up in age group if it is necessary to create a team with enough players or if it is developmentally necessary.
-However, the goal is that players only play up one age group if they are in the oldest grade of their current group.
-Conversely, we would like to avoid having players play down in age group.
-Click HERE to be taken to the USL page on Age Verification.
+In an effort to help grow the game of lacrosse, the NCGLL will consider allowing players to compete in divisions outside of their division according to birth date.
+The League Board may allow players to play up in age group if it is necessary to create a team, or if it is developmentally appropriate.
+Conversely, the League Board tries to avoid having players play down in age group.

 WHAT RULES WILL MEMBER TEAMS ABIDE BY?

-NCGLL Member Teams shall abide by the rules proposed by US Lacrosse and the Youth Girls' Rulebook with the exception of certain areas where the NCGLL BOD has voted to make modifications.
+NCGLL Member Teams shall abide by the rules proposed by US Lacrosse and the Youth Girls' Rulebook with some modifications voted on by the NCGLL BOD.
 Please see our RULES PAGE for more.